aws-samples/karpenter-blueprints/blueprints/saving-plans/README.md

 * A Kubernetes cluster with Karpenter installed.
 You can use the blueprint we've used to test this pattern at the `cluster` folder in the root of this repository.
 * A list of instance types or families that match with your Savings Plans and/or Reserved Instances, along with the total number of vCPUs you've reserved.
 * A `default` Karpenter provisioner as that's the one we'll use in this blueprint.
-You did this already in the ["Deploy a Karpenter Default Provisioner"](../../README.md) section from this repository.
+You did this already in the ["Deploy a Karpenter Default NodePool"](../../README.md) section from this repository.

 ## Deploy
 Let's suppose you purchased a Saving Plans of 20 vCPUs for `c4` family.
 Your provisioner should look like this:

 ```
-apiVersion: karpenter.sh/v1alpha5
+apiVersion: karpenter.sh/v1beta1
-kind: Provisioner
+kind: NodePool
 metadata:
-  name: saving-plan
+  name: savings-plans
 spec:
+  disruption:
+    consolidationPolicy: WhenUnderutilized
+    expireAfter: 168h0m0s
+  limits:
+    cpu: "20"
+  template:
+    metadata:
       labels:
         intent: apps
-  weight: 100
+    spec:
+      nodeClassRef:
+        name: default
       requirements:
-  - key: "karpenter.k8s.aws/instance-family"
+      - key: karpenter.k8s.aws/instance-family
         operator: In
+        values:
+        - c4
+      - key: kubernetes.io/os
+        operator: In
+        values:
+        - linux
+      - key: kubernetes.io/arch
+        operator: In
+        values:
+        - amd64
+      - key: karpenter.sh/capacity-type
+        operator: In
-    values: ["c4"]
+        values:
-  limits:
-    resources:
-      cpu: 20
+        - on-demand
+  weight: 100
 ```

-Notice that the above `Provisioner` has a `weight` configuration of `100` and a `cpu` limit of 20 (5 x c4.xlarge instances).
+Notice that the above `NodePool` has a `weight` configuration of `100` and a `cpu` limit of 20 (5 x c4.xlarge instances).

 Deploy the prioritized provisioner and the sample workload with 20 pods requesting `950m` cpu units: